DeadwoodJedi/speed-calculator-bug-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Please go to DeadwoodJedi's discord for help and only create bugs here after you asked questions there.
 title: ''
 labels: traige
 assignees: mitchelkuijpers